 Site health monitoring is a self-service feature you can use to monitor trends in response times and availability.
 It does not automatically notify Acquia Support of application outages or issues.
-Acquia uses different systems to monitor the health of a site's servers.
-If Acquia detects server issues that may impact site availability for a prolonged period of time, a proactive ticket will be filed by Acquia Support.
+Acquia uses different systems to monitor the health of a website's servers.
+If Acquia detects server issues that may impact website availability for a prolonged period of time, a proactive ticket will be filed by Acquia Support.
 However, not all application issues are caused by server problems, so site health monitoring will sometimes catch issues that Acquia's server monitoring does not.

 Before you begin

-To use the site health monitoring service, you must also install and enable Acquia Connector module (version 7.x-2.13, 6.x-2.14 or later) on your production site.
+To use the site health monitoring service, you must also install and enable Acquia Connector module (version 7.x-2.13, 6.x-2.14 or later) on your production website.
 Acquia recommends that you always use the latest version of the Acquia Connector module.
-After you update or install the Acquia Connector module, go to the Home > Admin > Reports page of your Drupal site and click Status reports.
+After you update or install the Acquia Connector module, go to the Home > Admin > Reports page of your Drupal website, and then click Status reports.
 In the Acquia SPI section, click the manually send SPI data link to register the presence of the new module with Acquia Insight.
 You may need to wait a few minutes before you can then enable the site health monitoring service.

 Enabling site health monitoring

-To enable site health monitoring:
+To enable site health monitoring, complete the following steps: